sbraende/shoeshop/README.md

 ## Assigment notes

-- Reza has approved GeminiAI as external API.
+- Reza has approved Gemini as external API.